Connect with others who understand.

 Avoid Harsh Cosmetics

-The National Eczema Association’s Eczema Product Directory lists products that have been created and approved specifically for use with eczema and severely sensitive skin.
-This includes a new generation of barrier-repair moisturizers (under brand names CeraVe and Cetaphil’s Restoraderm), which are designed to add ceramide lipids — a protective waxy molecule — to skin in addition to hydration.
+The National Eczema Association’s Eczema Product Directory lists products that have been created and approved specifically for use with eczema and very sensitive skin.
+This list includes barrier-repair moisturizers (under brand names like CeraVe and Cetaphil’s Restoraderm), which are designed to add ceramide lipids — a protective waxy molecule — to the skin in addition to hydration.
 These barrier restoration creams can fill in microscopic cracks in the skin.

-Members of MyEczemaTeam frequently share products, skin care tips, and advice that helps them soothe inflamed skin and manage flares.
+Members of MyEczemaTeam frequently share products, skin care tips, and advice that helps them soothe inflamed skin and manage atopic dermatitis flares.
+These ideas may or may not work for you and you should consult a dermatologist before you try anything new.

 Itch Relief

 Icing, cold compresses, and gel packs on the face help many members calm itching.
-One member claims she has been “itch-free” from applying shea butter three or four times a day.
-Another says taking fish oil supplements relieved her itchy symptoms.
+One member claimed to be “itch-free” after applying shea butter three or four times a day.

 Foods that can cause inflammation — such as tomatoes, dairy, sugar, wheat, and processed foods — are sometimes thought to trigger eczema flares.
 “When I eliminated them from my diet, my itching stopped — and eczema almost cleared up,” said one member.